 Cymbre is a graduate of Montana State University-Northern with a BA in Liberal Studies.
 She provides assistance to the staff by managing invoices and juggling Stewardship and Mission Committee projects.
 Her spare time is spent reading and collecting dictionaries.
-She resides in Kenosha with her husband, their calico cat, and miniature dachshund.
+She resides in Kenosha with her husband, daughter, calico cat, and miniature dachshund.

 Cat joined First Pres in early 2018.
 He enjoys riding his bicycle and playing with his dogs.
 He also spends his free time gardening!
 Cat has been married to his wife for 29 years and has three children.